The deadline to register to vote is 15 days before an election.

 How to register

-- Guide to Elections
+- Guide to Voting

 - Register to Vote Online - The California Secretary of State offers an online voter registration form and downloadable forms that are also available in Spanish.
 Register to vote today!